Qatari folklore: Genres of folktales

 Qatari folktales can be divided into four main categories: witticisms (torfah), anecdotes (nadirah), wisecracks (molhah) and jokes (noktah).
 The first genre, referred to as witticism in English, provides a combination of social criticism and sarcasm delivered in a witty manner.
-Humor is not necessary in witticisms; in fact, many witticisms do not highlight elements of humor, but of misfortune and misery.
+Humor is not necessary for witticisms; in fact, many witticisms do not highlight elements of humor, but of misfortune and misery.
 Nonetheless, this misery may be still be communicated in a lighthearted and exaggerated way for entertainment purposes.

 An example of the witticism, or torfah genre, is the story of Far Boufarah Khayes Al-Merara, narrated by Qatari folklorist Ahmed Al Sayegh.
 In it, a delusional man kills a mouse with a sword and pridefully places it in front of his doorstep in an attempt to showcase his masculinity.
 When his wife notices the dead mouse, she does not share his enthusiasm and instead views it as the unnecessary slaughter of a defenseless creature.
-Incensed, the husband expresses his very strong dissatisfaction of his wife's attitude and threatens to divorce her.
-After his mother-in-law was informed of the incident by his wife, she pays him a visit and on entering the household, questions who it was that has slain the mighty lion at their doorstep.
+Incensed, the husband expresses his strong dissatisfaction with his wife's attitude and threatens to divorce her.
+After his mother-in-law was informed of the incident by his wife, she visits him and on entering the household, questions who it was that has slain the mighty lion at their doorstep.
 The husband arrogantly claimed responsibility and, encouraged by his mother-in-law's enabling of his delusional state, moved to forgive his wife for her perceived transgressions.
 Thus, witticisms can be seen as playing important social roles, with their morals often providing relevant and sensible advice to its listeners.
-In this context, the lesson taught is, that spouses may have to make compromises and entertain one another's egos, at least to a small extent, in order for a marriage to be successful.
+In this context, the lesson taught is, that spouses may have to make compromises and entertain one another's egos, at least to a small extent, for a marriage to be successful.
 Other common morals taught by witticisms include knowing when to remain silent and being vigilant against thieves and fraudsters.